impascoe/z-minus-minus/README.md

-# c-minus-minus
+# z-minus-minus
-my attempt at making a c-like programming language that is less performant, less reliable and less stable than c, ergo, c-- or, c-minus-minus.
+my attempt at making a c compiler that is less performant, less reliable and less stable than your average c compiler written in zig, called zmm or, z-minus-minus.

-Basic c compiler will be written in zig, then I'll write a zig compiler for c--.